karlsolomon/GradeChecker/README.md

 Please also feel free to make revisions to this if you'd like to contribute as well.

+DISCLAIMER: This project is in early dev. stages.
+It will eventually become an Android/iOS application that students can run in the background on their phones.
+This is a beta for the mobile apps.

 This is free and unencumbered software released into the public domain.